-There are many different genres of music that are subject to huge amounts of genre crossover.
-Throughout history, artists from different genres tend to be identified with a single genre.
-However, they can make music across many different types.
+There are many different genres of music.
+There is also a huge amount of music genre crossover.
+Throughout history, we tend to identify artists from different genres with a single genre.
+However, they can make music across many different types of music genres.

-Understanding different types of musical genre help you write music and is a huge part of your musical evolution.
+Understanding different types of music genre helps you write music and is a huge part of your musical evolution.
 Even if you don’t like some genres, it’s still important to understand what makes them different to help you find your own sound.

-Learning about different types of genres is a good starting point to research and understand how styles have developed.
-It is also a great way to see how they have influenced modern culture across the world.
+Learning about different types of music genres is a good starting point to research and understand how styles developed.
+It is also a great way to see how they influenced modern culture across the world.

 Types of music genres | What are music genres?